gaotisan/sea-of-amoebas/README.md

 // Define the workflow as a JavaScript object const jsonFlow = {
     amebas: [
-        // Amoeba A: Adds 1 to the input and emits to Logger
+        // Amoeba A: Adds 1 to the input and emits to "Logger",
         //and either B.Input or C.Input based on conditions {
             id: 'A',
             func: "(x) => x + 1",
             inputs: ['input.x'],
             outputEvents: [
-                "Logger", // Simple output event that sends all results to Logger, regardless of their value {
+                "Logger", // Sends all results to Logger, regardless of value {
-                    condition: "(result) => result > 5", // Conditional output event that sends the result as input to B
+                    condition: "(result) => result > 5", // If result > 5, send to B.Input
                     outputEvents: ["B.Input"]
                 },
                 {
-                    condition: "(result) => result <= 5", // Conditional output event that sends the result as input to C
+                    condition: "(result) => result <= 5", // If result <= 5, send to C.Input
                     outputEvents: ["C.Input"]
                 }
             ]